-DOCS have been rescued and sheltered hundreds of children have been graduated and holding responsible job positions various corporate institutions, DOCS is strictly based on the protection of child rights.
+DOCS have been rescued and sheltered hundreds of children who have graduated and held responsible job positions in various corporate institutions, DOCS is strictly based on the protection of child rights.

 All the children feel comfortable and safe in the hands of DOCS Foundation Nepal.
-Currently DOCS Foundation shelters 40 residential children and 5 Non-residential children who are benefited for the purpose of studying with the support of DOCS Foundation Nepal.
+Currently, DOCS Foundation shelters 40 residential children and 5 Non-residential children who are benefited from the purpose of studying with the support of the DOCS Foundation Nepal.

-Among 40 residential, 5 are college going children and remaining others attend secondary and higher education.
+Among 40 residential, 5 are college-going children and the remaining others attend secondary and higher education.

 The children are interested in various kinds of activities like judo, football, table tennis, chess, badminton as well as various social activities.

-MT: How tourism and charity can work together in the benefit of the communities?
+MT: How tourism and charity can work together for the benefit of the communities?